FSA Partner Banner Light

 • Your loan holders will discharge your loans.

-If we approve your request because you submitted or we received SSA documentation or you submitted a physician certification, the following will occur:
+If we approve your request because you submitted or we received SSA documentation or you submitted a licensed medical professional certification, the following will occur:

 • We will notify you and the holders of your loans and/or TEACH Grant service obligation of the approval.

 • We will instruct the loan holders to return any loan payments received after your disability date.
-For this purpose, your disability date is the date we originally received the documentation used to approve your request or the date your physician signed your discharge application.
+For this purpose, your disability date is the date we originally received the documentation used to approve your request or the date a licensed medical professional signed your discharge application.

 • Your loan holders will transfer your loans and/or TEACH Grant service obligation to us for discharge.
 You will then be subject to a 3-year post-discharge monitoring period that begins on the date the discharge is approved.
 There are requirements that you must meet during the post-discharge monitoring period.
 Click here for detailed information regarding the 3-year post-discharge monitoring period requirements.